Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 $ git clone https://github.com/Snowflake-Labs/sfguide-tasty-bytes-snowpark-101-for-data-science.git
 ```
 ### Step 2 - Updating the Authorization File
 - Update [**data_scientist_auth.json**](https://github.com/Snowflake-Labs/sfguide-tasty-bytes-snowpark-101-for-data-science/blob/main/data_scientist_auth.json) file with you Snowflake account credentials.
-The python notebook will use this file to access your credentials and connect to Snowflake.<br>
+The Python notebook will use this file to access your credentials and connect to Snowflake.<br>
 <img src="assets/auth_file.png">
 >aside positive
 > For the `account` parameter, use your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
 Note that the account identifier does not include the snowflakecomputing.com suffix.

 ### Step 3 - Creating the Python Environment
 >aside positive
->These instructions use [Anaconda](https://www.anaconda.com/) for creating the python environment. *However, you may use any other Python environment with Python 3.8, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/)*.
+>These instructions use [Anaconda](https://www.anaconda.com/) for creating the Python environment. *However, you may use any other Python environment with Python 3.8, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/)*.

 >aside negative
 >**Apple M1**: There is a known issue with running Snowpark Python on Apple M1 chips due to memory handling in pyOpenSSL.
 Please refer to the [**Snowpark documentation**](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup.html) to solve this issue.<br>